Gryfów Śląski

+Geography

 History

 The region formed part of Poland since the 10th century and the first ruler Mieszko I of Poland.

-The settlement of Gryfów Śląski arose from a castle built by the Piast Duke Bolesław I the Tall of Silesia near the border with Upper Lusatia.
+The settlement of Gryfów arose from a castle built by the Piast Duke Bolesław I the Tall of Silesia near the border with Upper Lusatia.
 It received town privileges by Polish Duke Bolesław II the Bald in 1242.
+Defensive town walls were built during the rule of Duke Bolko I the Strict in the 13th century.
+In 1354, Duke Bolko II the Small granted new privileges, established an annual fair, and modelled the town rights after nearby Lwówek Śląski.
 The ruins of the medieval Gryf Castle, a possession of the House of Schaffgotsch from 1400 on, are still visible south of the town.
-In 1274 Gryfów became part of the Silesian Duchy of Jawor, which finally was incorporated by the Kingdom of Bohemia in 1392.
+In 1274 Gryfów became part of the Duchy of Jawor, the southwesternmost duchy of fragmented medieval Poland, which finally was incorporated by the Kingdom of Bohemia in 1392.

 Floods hit the city in 1469, 1550 and 1609, droughts in 1472, 1590 and 1616, and epidemics in 1582, 1585 and 1633.
 In 1589 the town's first pharmacy was founded.
 In 1617 the first big fair took place.
 During the Thirty Years' War, the town was plundered twice by the Swedes, in 1639 and 1645.
 After the First Silesian War it was annexed by Prussia in 1742.
 In 1865 the Greiffenberg station opened on the Silesian Mountain Railway line from Görlitz to Reibnitz (Rybnica).

-From 1871 to 1945 the town was part of the German Empire.
-After World War II, the town was part of the region that became part of Poland under the terms of the Potsdam Agreement.
+From 1871 to 1945 the town was part of Germany.
+During World War II, the Germans established and operated a forced labour subcamp of the Stalag VIII-A prisoner-of-war camp in the town.
+After Germany's defeat in the war, the town was part of the region that became again part of Poland under the terms of the Potsdam Agreement.

+The town was flooded during the 2024 Central European floods.